ryanzola/portfolio-optimizer/README.md

 - **Black-Litterman Model**: The centerpiece of this project is the Black-Litterman model, enabling me to incorporate personal views about the expected returns of each stock.
 This addition gives a unique personal flavor to the portfolio optimization process.

-- **Efficient Frontier**: The concept of the Efficient Frontier is employed to identify the optimal portfolios.
-These portfolios offer the highest expected return for a defined level of risk, or the least risk for a given level of expected return.
+- **Efficient Frontier**: The concept of the Efficient Frontier is employed to identify the optimal portfolio.
+This portfolio offers the highest expected return for a defined level of risk, or the least risk for a given level of expected return.

 ## License